Opinion | To my daughter: I’ll keep fighting no matter what

 Of course, our country has big, long-term problems that Trump aggravated but didn’t create: Black vs. White, rich vs. poor, urban vs. rural.
 Democrats are frustrated that a third of Latinos voted for Trump despite his anti-immigrant bigotry, while non-college-educated women supported him despite his loutish, 1950s misogyny.
 That Trump could earn even more votes than he did in 2016 shows there are more Americans susceptible to his themes of blame and grievance than I had thought possible.

 Still, one outcome from the election fills me with hope.
 The youngest voters, the group you will join in the next election, showed up in impressive numbers.
-Voters aged 18-29 formed 17 percent of the electorate, exit polling finds, about the same as in 2016.
+Voters aged 18 to 29 formed 17 percent of the electorate, exit polling finds, about the same as in 2016.
 But because overall turnout was so much higher, so was turnout of young voters.
 And these young voters, your peers, backed Biden over Trump by 27 points — a much bigger margin than when young voters backed Hillary Clinton over Trump by 19 points.
 Your generation is huge, multicultural and progressive.
 It will, in time, save our country from its dalliance with racist nationalism.

 I was hoping for a blowout Tuesday night, and though the outcome was so much better than in 2016, we learned that we’re still living in the same country that elected Donald Trump four years ago.
 Like so many others, I fought like hell against his assaults on democracy and decency.
 We gave it our all, but this is the best we could do, for now.